Development team

 Upsides:

-• Reduce resource drain by eliminating waste, thereby saving resources in the product development process such as money, time and effort.
+• Reduce resource drain by eliminating waste, thereby saving resources such as money, time, and effort in the product development process.

 • The development team is empowered to decide and solve problems, contributing to improving the creativity and agility of the team, improving interaction.